awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.md

 The following diagram shows the supported scenarios\.

-![\[Native Backup and Restore Architecture\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/SQL-bak-file.png)
+![\[Native Backup and Restore Architecture\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/SQL-bak-files.png)

 Using native \.bak files to back up and restore databases is usually the fastest way to backup and restore databases\.
 There are many additional advantages to using native backup and restore\.
 For example, you can do the following:
 + Migrate databases to or from Amazon RDS\.
 + Move databases between Amazon RDS SQL Server DB instances\.
-+ Migrate data, schemas, stored procedures, triggers and other database code inside a \.bak file\.
++ Migrate data, schemas, stored procedures, triggers and other database code inside \.bak files\.
 + Backup and restore single databases, instead of entire DB instances\.
 + Create copies of databases for development, testing, training, and demonstrations\.
 + Store and transfer backup files with Amazon S3, for an added layer of protection for disaster recovery\.